fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 ## 1. LED Blinker: Project Setup

 > [!NOTE]
-> If you have followed the [HelloWorld tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/) previously, this should feel very familiar...
+> If you have followed the [HelloWorld tutorial](https://fprime-community.github.io/fprime-tutorial-hello-world/) previously, this should feel very familiar...

 An F´ Project ties to a specific version of tools to work with F´.
-In order to create this project and install the correct version of tools, you should perform a bootstrap of F´.
+In order to create this project and install the correct version of tools, you should perform a bootstrap of F´:

-To do this you should follow the following steps from the [F´ installation guide](https://fprime.jpl.nasa.gov/latest/getting-started/installing-fprime):

-1. Ensure you meet the [F´ System Requirements](https://fprime.jpl.nasa.gov/latest/getting-started/installing-fprime#requirements)
+1. Ensure you meet the [F´ System Requirements](https://github.com/nasa/fprime?tab=readme-ov-file#system-requirements)
-2. [Bootstrap your F´ project](https://fprime.jpl.nasa.gov/latest/getting-started/installing-fprime#creating-a-new-f-project) with the name `led-blinker`
+2. [Bootstrap your F´ project](https://nasa.github.io/fprime/INSTALL.html#creating-a-new-f-project) with the name `led-blinker`

 Bootstrapping your F´ project created a folder called `led-blinker` (or any name you chose) containing the standard F´ project structure as well as the virtual environment up containing the tools to work with F´.